avigad/formal_methods_in_education/index.md

 ---
-title: A Collection of Resources
+title: Resources for Teaching with Formal Methods
 layout: page
 ---